 Location: British Columbia

 Your next adventure is just a snowshoe or fat bike away in Mount Revelstoke National Park!
 Explore the old-growth cedar and hemlock forests that frame the Soren Sorenson Trails (2 km and 5 km loops).
 Accessible from the Nels Nelson parking area, discover the winter magic of the Columbia Mountains.
 You won’t want to miss out on this easy-to-access snow-filled excursion!

 Location: Northwest Territories

 Experience the magic of this Dark-Sky Preserve!
 Winter in Wood Buffalo National Park is filled with snow-capped landscapes and astonishing views of the northern lights.
 Explore the dense boreal forest from the Grosbeak Lake Trail or bring a thermos and enjoy a hot chocolate in the Salt River day-use area to end your excursion.
 Looking for an easy adventure?
 Make the Pine Lake day-use area your base camp for a snowshoe or ski outing on the stunning frozen lake.
-You can even spend the night in a historic cabin.
 What are you waiting for?
 Go outside and play!

 Kluane National Park Reserve

 Discover sparkling snow amongst rugged mountains at Kluane, where you are guaranteed to have a blast this season!
 Try ice fishing on Kathleen lake, or snowshoe the winding trail of the Dezadash River as you discover frost tipped poplar and spruce forests.
 Tired after a long day of winter adventures?
 Roast hot dogs and marshmallows over the campfire at Kathleen Lake as the northern lights dance in the night sky above.